For Patients & Caregivers

 Industrial and agricultural applications include their use as additives in gravel, detergents, and animal feed, in water and air purifiers, and in some personal care products.
 Benefits of using zeolites in animal feed include increased mineral utilization (1), reduction of heavy metals-induced anemia (2), and reduction of aflatoxin toxicity (3).
 However, none of these benefits are applicable to humans.
 In addition, this use has raised concerns about accumulated tissue aluminum in treated livestock (4) vis-a-vis the known link of aluminum to several morbidities including Alzheimer’s disease (5) (6).

 Generally, the various forms of zeolite are not significantly toxic in acute, short-term oral, or parenteral toxicity studies in animals.
-However, inhalation toxicity is readily demonstrated (7), and airborne zeolite dust has been associated with high incidence of malignant mesothelioma (8) (9) (10) (11), and geologic occurrences of erionite are emerging as a concern for respiratory illness in the United States.
+However, inhalation toxicity is readily demonstrated (7), and erionite, a type of airborne fibrous zeolite, has been associated with high incidence of malignant mesothelioma (8) (9) (10) (11), and geologic occurrences of erionite are emerging as a concern for respiratory illness in the United States.

 Zeolites have limited use in medicine as an external hemostatic dressing for trauma-related injuries (12), potential for controlled drug delivery, as a suspending agent, or for use in cardiopulmonary bypass and hemodialysis procedures (13) (14) (15).